-I am the Assistant Professor of Costume Design at Purdue University and a professional costume designer and crafts artisan, and have worked for The Santa Fe Opera, American Players Theatre, American Lives Theatre, Houston Shakespeare Festival, Playhouse on the Square, The Utah Festival Opera and Musical Theatre, Theatre Memphis, and Oklahoma City Repertory Theatre, among others.
+I am currently the Assistant Professor of Costume Design at Purdue University and a professional costume designer and crafts artisan, and have worked for The Santa Fe Opera, American Players Theatre, American Lives Theatre, The Houston Shakespeare Festival, Playhouse on the Square in Memphis, Tennessee, The Utah Festival Opera and Musical Theatre, Theatre Memphis, and Oklahoma City Repertory Theatre, among others.
 My designs and craft work span from opera to drama, musical theatre to children’s theatre, and from commercial to traditional craftwork.
-I have also taught and designed at The University of Tulsa, Oklahoma City University, The University of Wisconsin, Madison, and Millikin University.
+I have also taught and designed at The University of Tulsa, Oklahoma City University, The University of Wisconsin at Madison, and at Millikin University.

 BA, Theatre Design and BA, English; The University of the South at Sewanee